CHAPTER SIXTEEN

 Mitchell laughed.
 “That’s funny as shit.”

 A thoughtful expression formed on my face.
 “You know what though…I hate that shit too.
-I used to be one of those kids, but I didn’t have a choice.
-I went to a High School that was about ten percent white.”
+I used to be one of those kids.”

 “I didn’t know that.”

-After the incident with the bottle, the rest of the night passed by uneventfully and the party started winding down.
-Allison and I said goodbye to our friends and walked to her nearby apartment where she was living with a cute sorority girl named Debbie.
-Since I slept over at Allison’s apartment nearly every night, her virgin roommate was constantly forced to endure the sound of us having wall pounding sex.
+Allison and I said goodbye to our friends and walked home to her nearby apartment.
+She was living with a cute Chi named Debbie.
+Since I slept over at Allison’s apartment nearly every night, her virgin roommate was constantly forced to endure the sound of us having wall-pounding sex.

 “Do you think your roommate is home?”
 I asked.

-“Probably,” Allison answered.
-“Debbie never stays out too late.
+“Probably.
+Debbie never stays out late.
 Why?”

 “Is that Chris D up there?”
 Allison asked.